 InnoDBtables and have run out of room in an

 InnoDBtablespace file.
 The maximum tablespace size is also the maximum size for a table.
-For tablespace size limits, see Limits on InnoDB Tables.
+For tablespace size limits, see InnoDB Limits.

 Generally, partitioning of tables into multiple tablespace files is recommended for tables larger than 1TB in size.